Friday, August 15, 2025

 In Catechetical Lecture 12, Cyril of Jerusalem (313-386) affirmed: "Since through Eve, a virgin, came death, it behooved, that through a Virgin, or rather from a Virgin, should life appear..."

 In Panarion, Epiphanius of Salamis (315-403) asserted that "in reality it is from Mary the Life was truly born to the world.
 So that by giving birth to the Living One, Mary became the mother of all living."
-It was also in Panarion that he took the Church's lead in opposing a fledgling movement for honoring Mary too much; describing it as "awful and blasphemous" and stressing "it is not right to honor the saints beyond their due," he helped ensure that the movement, known as Collyridianism, was topped in its tracks.
+It was also in Panarion that he took the Church's lead in opposing a fledgling movement for honoring Mary too much - describing it as "awful and blasphemous" and stressing "it is not right to honor the saints beyond their due," he helped ensure that the movement, known as Collyridianism, was stopped in its tracks.

 Saint Basil (329-379) encouraged believers to "be not discouraged, but have recourse to Mary in all your necessities," and declared: "As the sun surpasses all the stars in lustre, so the sorrows of Mary surpass all the tortures of the martyrs."